kyb3r/emergent/README.md

 # Example conversation

-I had a conversation with chatgpt earlier, I introduced it to myself as "Bob" and gave it some personal details, like hometown and age.
-The memory system automatically created a knowledge base article about me.
-Later on, I started talking to it about HMCS and I gave it a simple explanation.
-The memory system determined that this new stuff that we are talking about is different from the personal details we talked about earlier.
-So it created a new knowledge base article.
-And whenever I gave new information about the same topic, it updated its memory to have a new summary of the topic.
+I had a conversation with chatgpt earlier about two different topics.
 After that conversation.
 I saved the memory to a json file and wiped chatGPT's context window.
-I had a new conversation and it seem's like it can remember relevant details well.
+When we started a new conversation, ChatGPT demonstrated its ability to recall pertinent details effectively.

 ```
 You: Do you remember me David, I'm bob